How To Create Your Perfect Birth Plan (template included)

 What is the point of writing a birth plan?

-But writing a birth plan is still a good idea.
+In the birth plan, you can specify your thoughts, fears, and wishes regarding your labor and childbirth.
 In most places, you can get a form to fill in from your midwife or the hospital where you plan to give birth.
 If not, or if you want to get started right away, you can download a complementary birthing plan here.
 (Just right-click on the link and save.)

 To be able to write a birthing plan that will be meaningful for yourself and your midwife, the best you can do is to really read up on all the options you have as well as how a childbirth actually proceeds.